LeanKit-Labs/riaktive/README.md

 Riaktive will check for an existing schema with contents matching the file at `schemaPath` and create the schema if it's missing.

-As mentioned before, riaktive provides a default schema file that it uploads to Riak named 'riaktive_schema'.

 ### Index
 An index is associated with a bucket by the `search_index` property.
 If a `schema` property is also included, riaktive will create or update the index if a match with the same schema name doesn't exist.

-If you don't specify an index, riaktive will create one named after the bucket with the suffix `_index` that uses the 'riaktive_schema' mentioned earlier.
+If you don't specify an index name but provide a schema, riaktive will create one named after the bucket with the suffix '_index' that uses the 'riaktive_schema' mentioned earlier.

 ### Searching
 You can easily search an existing Solr index using the JSON representation of Solr queries.